wp-plugins/flash-calendar/readme.txt

 ### Supported languages

  *If you need language which is not included in this list, please contact us and we will do the translation within 3 days.
-If you find some mistakes in the translation, please contact us and we will correct it within 3 days.*
+If you find any mistakes in the translation, please contact us and we will make relevant corrections within 3 days.*

 Afrikaans (af)
 Albanian (sq)